 Witenstein, M. A. & Palmer, B. (2013).
 Inequality of participation in Nepalese higher education: A critical conceptual model of educational barriers, Asian Education and Development Studies, 2(2), 162-176.

-Witenstein, M. A. & Setty, R. (Forthcoming, 2016).
-Theorizing participatory action research (PAR) in South Asian educational contexts.
-In R. Iyengar, M. A. Witenstein, H. Kidwai, R. Setty, & E. J. Byker (Eds.), The Practice of Participation in Educational Development: Exploring the Roles, Goals, and Limits of Participatory Action Research in South Asia.
-Palgrave Macmillan.
+Setty, R. & Witenstein, M. A. (2017).
+Defining PAR to refine PAR: Theorizing participatory action research (PAR) in South Asian educational contexts.
+In H. Kidwai, R. Iyengar, M. A. Witenstein, E. J. Byker, & R. Setty (Eds.), The Practice of Participation in Educational Development: Exploring the Roles, Goals, and Limits of Participatory Action Research in South Asia (13-47).
+New York: Palgrave Macmillan.

 • American Educational Research Association (AERA)